 Thomas Vigié is a PhD student in economics at SFU, having in the fall term of 2014.
 He is originally from France—in particular, from the Basque country.
 He did his masters in economic theory, and came to SFU to keep learning about economic science, but he is also interested in statistics used in economics as well.
 Thomas's research focuses on the statistical tools that are used to quantify impacts of economic policies.
 He is trying to build tools that deliver more accurate and reliable results in different contexts.
 Aside from that, his job consists in being a Teacher Assistant, which he thoroughly enjoys.

 2018: Yasser Sattari

 Yaser Sattari is a PhD student in economics at SFU.
 He joined the PhD program in fall 2013 after completing a one-year economics MA program at SFU.
 He is interested in various sub-disciplines of macroeconomics.
 In his thesis, Yaser has been studying roots of economic growth and development with a focus on firm dynamics in developing countries.
 In particular, his recent work tries to quantify the effects of policies that misallocate resources across firms in developing countries.
 In his academic career, Yaser enjoys teaching as much as conducting research and tries to teach students how to think like an economist.

-In 1967 he completed his first PhD in Mathematics at the University of California, Berkley.
-Terry taught as a Lecturer at the University of Manchester.
+In 1967, he completed his first PhD in mathematics at the University of California, Berkley and he later taught as a lecturer at the University of Manchester.
 Soon after, he flew down to Tanzania and taught at the University College Dar es Salaam.
-Almost ten years later, Terry completed a Master of Arts, Economics at Simon Fraser University.
-Terry decided to pursue a second PhD at the University of British Columbia in economics.
-In 1979, Terry joined the Department of Economics at Simon Fraser University as a faculty member.
+Almost ten years later, Terry completed a Master of Arts in Economics at SFU and then pursued a second PhD at the University of British Columbia, this time in economics.
+In 1979, Terry joined the SFU's Department of Economics as a faculty member.